No relationship starts without some sort of emotional connection, and no relationship can survive without emotional connection.

 This is when you find that you really have to try hard to hang in there and sustain a conversation.
 Most of the time, you end up creating unnecessary stress, resistance and disharmony instead of flow and rhythm.

-Many of us assume it’s because we are contacting our ex too much, acting needy or being pushy and driving him/her further away.
+Many of us assume it’s because we are contacting our ex too much, acting needy or being pushy and driving them further away.
 So we do the usual thing that many people that do not understand emotional connection do, we pull away, give them “space”… which proves to be an even worse mistake.

 A connection is a link to something or someone.
 “Emotional connection” is that invisible link between us and something or someone.
 A strong emotional link is what we know as an emotional bond.